muratk5n/thirdwave/en/README.md

 ---

-He admitted BTW bank credit is newly created money.
+He admitted bank credit is newly created money BTW.
 Most econs are not even aware this is the case; their monkey theories always talk about money being 'the veil of barter' - a completely false claim.